BanashreeAribenchi/web-developer-react-portfolio/README.md

 # Portfolio

-This project is fronend developer portfolio created using react with CSS.
+This project is frontend developer portfolio created using react with CSS.